RxSwiftCommunity/RxController/document/chapter1-introduction.md

 The code style, especially the code of data transportation and controller presentation, will become very flexible.
 This guideline proposes a standard code style using RxController for teamwork development.

+This guideline follows the 3 principles:

+- **Standardization** : All of the code should follow a standard code style.
+- **Readability** : The pull request should be easy to read and understand.
+- **Modularization** : Module development is recommended, and the API of the module should be simple and easy to read.

+The readability is based on the enough understanding of [RxController](https://github.com/lm2343635/RxController), [RxFlow](https://github.com/RxSwiftCommunity/RxFlow) and [RxSwift](https://github.com/ReactiveX/RxSwift).
+For module development, the simple API is required, while the code in the module is not required to follow the principles.

 ### 1.2 Libraries

 This MVVM design pattern of this guideline depends on the following libraries: